-The Bulb or pose B mode is a mode that acts on the pose time without determining it in advance.
+The Bulb or pose B mode is a mode that acts on the exposure time without determining it in advance.

-The exposure time is controlled during shooting.
-You press the shutter release to open the shutter and it will remain open for as long as you hold the button.
+It allows you to control the exposure time while shooting.
+You press the shutter release button to open the shutter, and it will remain open until you release the button.

-A tripod is mandatory to avoid motion blurring for bulb mode.
-The use of a remote control will also be very convenient to avoid movements of the camera.
-Pressing the shutter release will also be easier.
+Generally, A tripod is mandatory to avoid motion blurring for bulb mode.
+The use of a remote control will also be very convenient to prevent the movements of the camera.
+In addition, pressing the shutter release will be more manageable.
 Press once to open the shutter.
 It will close only when you press the button again.

-To access this mode set the exposure to M (manual) and increase the exposure time to the maximum.
-After 30 seconds the camera will switch to the bulb mode.
+In order to access this mode, set the exposure to M (manual) and increase the exposure time to the maximum.
+Than after the shutter speed of 30 seconds the camera will switch to the bulb mode.

 When to use the bulb mode

-This mode allows to photograph scenes requiring an exposure of more than 30 seconds.
+This mode allows us to photograph scenes requiring exposure of more than 30 seconds.

-It is usually used to take photos at night, capture fireworks, lightning, or light painting.
-Some photographers also use it during the day to make smooth and flat sea from very rough sea for example, for the clouds moving in the sky, a river flowing peacefully, etc.
+We usually use it to take photos at night, capture fireworks, lightning, or for the purpose light painting.
+Some photographers also use it during the daytime for different kinds of pictures.
+For example, to shoot water streams and make the water look silky smooth and magical or to photograph the moving clouds in the sky.

-These filters are numbered, indicate the degree of opacity of the filter, and correspond to the multiplier value of the exposure time.
+These filters are numbered, which indicates the degree of opacity of the filter, and it also corresponds to the multiplier value of the exposure time.
 It is possible to assemble several filters together, but if you do that, you will run the risk of vignetting.

-The photo with the longest pose in the world was taken by the German photographer Michael Wesely during the construction of the Museum of Modern Art in New York.
-Exposure time was from 2001 to 2004.
+The photo with the longest exposure in the world was taken by the German photographer Michael Wesely during the construction of the Museum of Modern Art in New York.
+The exposure time was of three years was from 2001 to 2004.

-Long pose is an extraordinary world, but also difficult and requiring a lot of practice.
+Long exposure is an extraordinary world, but it is also difficult and requires a lot of practice.

-Give us your opinion on this article and share your experiences in the comments.
+Please give us your opinion on this article, and also share your experiences in the comments.

-And if you think that this article helped you, please share it with you friends and family!
+And if you think the “Bulb mode” article helped you, share it with your friends and family!

 Have a nice photoshoot!